cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 # Debug Workloads in Kubernetes

-Knowing how to debug Kubernetes workloads is essential.
-This reference reviews key kubectl commands used for inspecting and troubleshooting pods and containers in a Kubernetes environment.
+Knowing how to debug workloads is essential for managing a Kubernetes environment.
+This reference reviews key kubectl commands used for inspecting and troubleshooting pods and containers.

 **Note:** To understand the difference between pods and containers, see [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) and [Containers](https://kubernetes.io/docs/concepts/containers/).